 Because of the remote nature of online lessons, it’s easy to go through a class without interacting with others, especially for students.
 For some people, the virtual nature of participation can actually magnify their anxiety as they can go unnoticed throughout the class.
 This results in a lack of collaboration and plants the seed to a boring online experience.

-Make it a point to communicate in class.
+If you’re a Singapore tuition, make it a point to communicate in class.
 For students, putting in the effort to participate and talk to your classmates will prove useful as you will be creating memories and experiences with your fellow students.
 For teachers, communicating regularly will help in assessing your student’s skills finding how to best approach your classes.
 Also, try to make it a point to be accessible.
 Your online presence is vital especially in a virtual setting, thus be accessible by letting your peers know the best time to contact you.

 Gather Feedback and Ask Questions